March 3, 2023

 Since so few were made, it’s safe to say that those who own them are keeping them locked away.
 As of writing, we have no recent sales data to go off, so it’s anyone’s guess what this Beanie Baby is really worth in 2023.

-Don’t forget to give your Beanie a bit of a spring clean before taking product photos, with some help from our guide on cleaning Beanie Babies.
+Also, don’t forget to give your Beanie a bit of a spring clean before taking product photos.
+You’ll find some helpful tips to do just that in our guide on cleaning Beanie Babies.

 With the release of the Netflix documentary “Beanie Mania” in late 2021, we’ve seen demand for Beanies slowly pick up steam again with an overall price increase throughout 2022.
-Going into 2023, it’s anyone’s guess if Beanie values will rise, fall, or stay where they are.
+Now that we are well into 2023 and staring down the barrel of 2024, it looks like the second-hand Beanie Baby market is here to stay.

 If you’re looking to get your hands on a collector’s item, it won’t be as easy as doing a quick Amazon search.
-Most collectors still turn to eBay to find the rarest Beanies, but it’s important to know what to look out for.
+Most collectors still turn to eBay to find the rarest Beanies.
+Regardless of where you’re shopping, it’s important to know what to look out for.

 Just because something on eBay is listed at a specific price doesn’t necessarily mean it’s worth that much.
 The most recent ‘sold’ prices matter when trying to figure out a fair price for a rare Beanie Baby.
 The sold price is important because that’s what someone actually paid for the item, not what the seller hoped to get for it.
 Some unscrupulous sellers will create fake listings with exceedingly high prices and then use a fake account to buy the item, hoping to trick real buyers into thinking these are fair market prices.